markusvoelter/ProgrammingBasics/doc/chapter06_collections/index.md

 represent the core calculations.
 You, as a tax expert, read this tutorial here because you are now asked to "become a programmer" so you can use this DSL productively.
-If the system is built according to this architecture shown above, you can absolutely stay in your simpler, functional world.
+If the system is built according to this architecture shown above, you can absolutely stay in the simpler, functional world.
+All the complexity of handling values that change over time is "outsourced" into the generic driver part, which is written by software engineers.
 Many systems are in fact built exactly this way.
 We will use this example later in this tutorial to illustrate many advanced ideas.